brooklynrail/brooklynrail-platform/content/events/2020/12/world-on-fire-guest-critic-panel-with-elizabeth-bishop.md

       community and the Executive Director of Food Recovery Network.
 Regina believes deeply that we all have a part to play in helping our communities thrive and would love to collaborate for action.
+  - person: damaris-dunn
+    event_bio: Damaris Dunn is a native New Yorker and educator, currently pursuing a doctoral degree at the University of Georgia's Mary Frances Early College of Education.
+Her research interests are educational equity and Black girl joy.
 date: 2020-12-10 13:00:00 -0500
 end_date: 2020-12-10 14:30:00 -0500
 collections: